artprojectgroup/woocommerce-apg-weight-and-postcodestatecountry-shipping/readme.txt

 * You can choose accept or not weight or dimensions excess.
 * You can apply a different tax by group.
 * You can link shipping with one, several or all shipping classes.
-* You can link shipping with one or more specific gateways.
 * You can assign postcode/state (province) groups where they don’t meet orders.
 * You can create an unlimited number of shipping companies.
 * Countries configured in groups of countries will automatically be added, if desired, to *Specific countries* field on *General Options* tab.
 Available only if *Allowed countries* option are configured as *Specific countries*.